 Flux Linkage Report¶

-its own current and the currents in other coils.
+its own current and the currents of other coils.

 What Is Flux Linkage?¶